etienneschalk/scientific-data-viewer/README.md

    - Press `Ctrl+Shift+P`
    - Type "Python: Select Interpreter"
    - Choose your preferred Python environment
+   - The extension will automatically detect it and use it

 3. **Settings**:
    - Open VSCode Settings (`Ctrl+,`)